How Long to Keep Your Business Records?

 What happens if I don't keep my records?

-Failure to retain your records can lead to fines from the Tax Authorities.
+Failure to keep your records can lead to fines from the Tax Administration.
+In addition, it can cause problems during an audit.

-What should I do with my records if I terminate my business?
+What should I keep if I close my business?

-Even after terminating your business, you are required to retain your records for the statutory retention period.
+Even after closing your business, you are required to keep your records for the legal retention period.

 Need help with your bookkeeping?